Safe Environment

 To the extent there is a need for suspension or other action, it will be handled by the Board of Directors through the Office of Youth Protection and Membership Records.

-KofC Youthe Protection Program
+KofC Youth Protection Program

 Knights of Columbus > Safe Environment